Kochi Metro: Open Data

-In 16 March 2018 KMRL has launched Kochi Open Data as their part of their Open Data Initiative.
-By this Kochi Metro become the first metro agency in the country to adopt an open-data approach to improve access to its services in the Kochi city.
+On 16 March 2018 KMRL launched Kochi Open Data as their part of their Open Data Initiative.
+With this, Kochi Metro become the first metro agency in the country to adopt an open-data approach to improve access to its services in the Kochi city.
 The information on scheduled stops, routes and fares have been converted into the universally accepted General Transit Feed Specification (GTFS) and has been allowed to developers, entrepreneurs, data analysts to download from the KMRL website.